Report: Russian social accounts sow election discord - again

 But intelligence officials have not released any details about the type of disinformation or explained how Americans should protect themselves from it.

-Russia has repeatedly denied interfering in the U.S. elections, and did so again on Thursday.
+Russia has repeatedly denied interfering in the U.S. elections, and did again on Thursday.

 “You just want us to repeat again that we have nothing to do with the U.S. elections,” Russia's foreign ministry spokeswoman Maria Zakharova said.